 How insulin works

-When you eat, carbohydrates are broken down into glucose, which enters the bloodstream.
-The pancreas releases insulin, a hormone that acts like a key — it lets glucose move from the blood into your cells, where it is used for energy.
-In Type 1, the keys are missing.
-In Type 2, the locks (cells) stop responding to the keys properly.
-Either way, glucose stays in the blood instead of fuelling the body.
+When you eat, carbohydrates break down into glucose, which enters the bloodstream.
+The pancreas releases insulin — a hormone that acts like a key, letting glucose move from the blood into your cells.
+In Type 1 the keys are missing; in Type 2 the locks stop responding.

 Talk to a real person

-If anything in this page is worrying you, you don’t have to wait for a GP appointment to ask a question.
-Diabetes NZ runs a free helpline, and Healthline is available 24/7.
+If anything on this page is worrying you, Diabetes NZ runs a free helpline and Healthline is available 24/7.